earthly/website/blog/_posts/2022-10-19-build-GraphQL-APIs-Go.md

     Learn how to build GraphQL APIs using Go and MySQL.
 This tutorial covers the basics of GraphQL, setting up a Go GraphQL server using gqlgen, connecting to a MySQL database, and implementing resolvers for mutations and queries.
 If you're interested in building efficient and type-safe APIs with Go, this article is for you.
 last_modified_at: 2023-07-19
 ---
-**This article explains how to use GraphQL with Go.
-Earthly simplifies the Go-based GraphQL service build process through containerization.
+**This article discusses GraphQL with Go.
+Earthly simplifies the build process for Go developers working with GraphQL APIs.
 [Check it out](/).**

 ## Prerequisites